odoo/documentation/project/planning/forecast.rst

 The Gantt Chart is the perfect view of a project to better understand the interactions between the tasks.
 You can avoid overlapping tasks or starting one too early if another one isn't finished.
-Odoo Gantt chart is clear and helps you to coordinate tasks efficiently.
+Twenty20 Gantt chart is clear and helps you to coordinate tasks efficiently.

 This option displays the Gantt chart by showing the projects on the